What Is Lead Generation? A Guide for Marketers

 On one hand, you may want to bring in a high volume of leads to keep lead generation goals.
 On the other hand, if you’re not reaching your target audiences, your sales team will struggle with closing deals.

 The main challenge here is to agree on what a good lead is and when to pass them on to the sales team.
 Even warm leads may feel put off when contacted too soon.
+A good tactic to try is account based marketing, where sales and marketing work together to create personalised ABM campaigns.

 5. Evaluate your audience regularly